What do the core principles of project management and author Daniel Pink have in common?

 Your team is full of smart people with a range of skill sets, so you waste their talents by limiting their opportunities to connect and communicate ideas.
 Their focus becomes too narrow, and their motivation and productivity suffer.
 Through transparency, you will create more motivation, greater engagement and, ultimately, maximum innovation.

-A digital workplace is the best way to achieve this, as it helps people stay connected.
+Digital workplace solutions are the best way to achieve this, as it helps people stay connected.
 There is no need to stop at team members; collaboration and transparency can be extended to clients, contractors, partners, and stakeholders to enhance the results.

 4. Gives teams autonomy and accountability